A history of fishing

 Put & Take fishing in Skåne

-The put & take fishing in Skåne is likely the best in the country.
-The most common catches are char, trout and nice big rainbow trout.
-Ljungs Kula, Björkadammen, Bondemölla, Lilla hålsjön and Tollerupssjön are among of the most popular fish camps in Skåne.
-Many of the camps offer food and lodging possibilities as well, if you prefer staying for, say, a whole weekend.
+Put & take fishing in Skåne is likely the best in the country.
+The most common catches are char, trout and big rainbow trout.
+Björkadammen, Bondemölla, Lilla hålsjön and Tollerupssjön are among of the most popular fish camps in Skåne, many offering food and lodging.

 Streams in Skåne